robcronin/serverless-layer-template/README.md

 - As you are not creating endpoints you can't use the useful `sls invoke` or `sls offline start`
 - If you wish to use your layer locally in another lambda, one solution is to copy your code to your local `/opt`
     - `./local.sh` will do this for you (requires `sudo` permission)
-- Note: if you use webpack in your main function you may run into issues with this (repo with template for this in progress)
+- Note: if you use webpack in your main function you may run into issues with this, use https://github.com/robcronin/serverless-lambda-with-optional-layer-template for a working template

 ## Tests